 Health Risks Caused by Haloacetic Acids and Trihalomethanes

 The adverse affects of consumption or absorption of HAA5 and Trihalomethanes are most apparent over long periods of time of high concentrations.
-THM levels tend to increase with pH, temperature, time, and the level of organic material present in the water.
+THM levels tend to increase with pH, temperature, time, and the level of material present in the water.

 The Maximum Contaminant Level (MCL) for HAA5 is 60 µg/L (one µg/L equals one part per billion).
 This MCL is for the five HAAs added together.